aws-deepracer/aws-deepracer-launcher/getting-started.md

     4. **aws-deepracer-core** - This debian package installs all the ROS2 Foxy packages required to provide the functionalities for AWS DeepRacer core application.

-Before you pull the changes from the GitHub repositories, make sure you have the latest version of the AWS DeepRacer.
-For more information about the software update, see “Getting Started” guide for the DeepRacer and DeepRacer Evo devices.
+Before you pull the changes from the GitHub repositories, make sure you have the device setup completed and have the latest version of the AWS DeepRacer.
+For more information about the device setup and software update system, see [Getting Started](https://aws.amazon.com/deepracer/getting-started/) quick start guide for the DeepRacer and DeepRacer Evo devices.

 ## DeepRacer Core Components